Travel.State.Gov > International Travel > Country Information > Turks and Caicos Islands International Travel

 The Turks and Caicos Islands (TCIS) are a British Overseas Territory consisting of eight major islands.
 See the Department of State’s Fact Sheet on Turks and Caicos for information on U.S. - Turks and Caicos relations.

 The nearest emergency U.S. passport facility is located in Nassau, The Bahamas.
 To learn more about emergency passport issuance visit U.S. Embassy Nassau, The Bahamas.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Turks and Caicos.

-Exit Requirements for Minors Unaccompanied children under the age of 18 are required to present a valid passport and notarized consent from parent(s) or legal guardian(s) to exit the Islands.
+Exit Requirements for Minors: Unaccompanied children under the age of 18 are required to present a valid passport and notarized consent from parent(s) or legal guardian(s) to exit Turks and Caicos.

 Victims of Crime

 See our webpage on help for U.S. victims of crime overseas.

-U.S. citizen victims of domestic violence may contact the U.S. Embassy in Nassau or the U.S. Consular Agent in Providenciales for assistance.
+U.S. citizen victims of domestic violence may contact the U.S. Embassy in Nassau or the U.S. Consular Agency in Providenciales for assistance.
 If you are in immediate danger, first contact the local police at 911.

 Criminal Penalties: You are subject to local laws.
 If you violate local laws, even unknowingly, you may be expelled, arrested, or imprisoned.

 Arrest Notification: If you are arrested or detained, ask police or prison officials to notify the U.S. Embassy in Nassau and the U.S. Consular Agency in Providenciales immediately.
 See our webpage for further information.

-Penalties for possessing, using or trafficking in illegal drugs in TCIS are severe, and convicted offenders can expect long jail sentences and/or heavy fines.
+Penalties for possessing, using or trafficking in illegal drugs are severe, and convicted offenders can expect long jail sentences and/or heavy fines.

 Faith-Based Travelers: See the following webpages for details:

-There are no legal restrictions on same-sex relations or the organization of LGBTI events in the Turks and Caicos Islands.
-For more detailed information about LGBTI rights you may review the State Department’s Human Rights Report and see our LGBTI Travel Information page.
+LGBTI Travelers: There are no legal restrictions on same-sex sexual relations or the organization of LGBTI events in Turks and Caicos.

 Travelers Who Require Accessibility Assistance: There are very few buildings with special facilities for people with physical challenges and disabilities.